 Emerald in the rough

-If you’re listening closely, you might just hear a quiet “zzzzzip” overhead.
+If you listen closely, you might just hear a quiet “zzzzzip” overhead.
 If you’re lucky, you might catch the sunlight glinting off its emerald green eyes.
-And if you’ve got skills with a butterfly net, you might just get lucky enough to see this beautiful, delicate jewel close up, glimpse its uniquely shaped claw-like appendages at the end of its tail, and know for sure that you have found a rare dragonfly gem (dragonflies should only be handled by those trained to do so).
+And if you’ve got skills with a butterfly net, you might just get lucky enough to see this beautiful, delicate jewel close up.
+As you glimpse at its uniquely shaped claw-like appendages at the end of its tail, you'll know for sure that you have found a rare dragonfly gem (dragonflies should only be handled by those trained to do so).

-The Hine’s emerald dragonfly is a large dragonfly, part of the emerald family, and has quite particular habitat requirements.
+Part of the emerald family, the Hine’s emerald dragonfly is large.
+It has quite particular habitat needs.
 Some people like having trees in their backyard and a nice garden.
-The Hine’s emerald requires sedges with intermittent trees, water with a high mineral content fed by groundwater and not surface water, which is adjacent to drier meadow and forest habitat.
+The Hine’s emerald needs sedges with intermittent trees, water with a high mineral content fed by groundwater and not surface water, which is near drier meadow and forest habitat.
 Oh, and don’t forget to add to the list the availability of holes burrowed in the ground by a particular species of crayfish, which the dragonfly can use to rest inside.
-The evolutionary real estate agent responsible for finding the home for this dragonfly in Ontario certainly had their work cut out for them; but now this special insect is happily at home in the fens of the Minesing Wetlands, which fulfills its laundry list of habitat requirements.
+The evolutionary real estate agent responsible for finding the home for this dragonfly in Ontario certainly had their work cut out for them.
+But now this special insect is happily at home in the fens of the Minesing Wetlands, which fulfills its laundry list of habitat requirements.

-The Nature Conservancy of Canada (NCC) has worked in partnership with the Nottawasaga Valley Conservation Authority for nearly 45 years to protect rare and sensitive habitat in the Minesing Wetlands.
-The Hine’s emerald was just discovered in the wetlands in 2007 by local naturalist Chris Evans; the discovery helped conservation groups more sharply focus our efforts on where land should be acquired, and protected for the long term.
+The Nature Conservancy of Canada (NCC) has worked in partnership with the Nottawasaga Valley Conservation Authority for nearly 45 years to protect rare and sensitive habitat in the Minesing Wetlands, located just 15 minutes west of Barrie, Ontario.
+The Hine’s emerald was just discovered in the wetlands in 2007 by local naturalist Chris Evans.
+The discovery helped conservation groups more sharply focus our efforts on where land should be acquired, and protected for the long term.

 The Minesing Wetlands is supported by the Government of Canada through the Natural Areas Conservation Program, a unique public-private partnership to accelerate the pace of land conservation across southern Canada.